Looking at swimming pool prices

-Of course, all pools are not equal and have varying price points in the market.
-There are fibreglass pool DIY kits on the market for around $15,000, however unless you are a DIY dynamo and are fully aware of the installation costs, associated risks and hidden costs of doing it yourself, it’s a whole lot easier, safer and more cost-effective to have your pool supplied and installed by a licensed pool supplier.
+As you surely know, all pools are not equal and have varying price points in the market.
+There are fibreglass pool DIY kits on the market with the pool price tag $15,000, however unless you are a DIY dynamo and are fully aware of the pool installation costs, associated risks and hidden costs of doing it yourself, it’s a whole lot easier, safer and more cost-effective to have your pool supplied and installed by a licensed pool supplier.

 The cost for a professionally installed fibreglass pool starts from an entry level point of $25,000 to $35,000 and can range up to $70,000 and more.
 Your personal choices, site conditions and the manufacturer’s pool shell technology will all influence the overall cost, plus factors such as: